bpkg/bpkg.github.io/README.md

 ## Docker Environment

 This environment is not necessary to use if you'd rather run everything directly on your host system.
 This environment is provided however, to facilitate all the required components for building and development of `bpkg` site.
+There are associated `bpkg` commands to interact with the Docker environment.

 ## Dependencies